 The Masons is a backstreet community pub where we serve real ale, lagers from England and Germany, European wines and a variety of ciders.
-This year we’re proud to be the runner up in CAMRA Richmond & Hounslow’s Branch Pub of the Year.
+And we’ve won Richmond and Hounslow CAMRA Best Pub of the Year 2015!

 I’m proud of our British brewing heritage and the sheer variety of beers that we now have available.
 Amid all the gloomy news of pub closures and conversions, there is a lot of good news about small, independent breweries springing up all around.
 At The Masons we support as many independent brewers as we can, with frequently changing guest ales alongside our “house” beers – Tillingbourne’s A.O.N.B. and Junction from Sambrook’s Brewery.
 I also stock a range of old favourites in bottles including Bishop’s Finger, Hobgoblin and Zeus IPA.

 The Masons remains a real old-fashioned local pub, firmly part of the community here in Teddington.
 It is a friendly local – everyone’s welcome, and I’m pleased to say that many come back time and again.

 We’re proud to support a number of local charities.
 Here’s Tony presenting a cheque to the Friends of Teddington Memorial Hospital.